HASwitchPlate/openHASP-docs/docs/integrations/examples/example-offlinehandling.md

 `pages_online.jsonl` - to be loaded after connected to the WiFi network:

-Put in `pages_online.jsonl` the main configuration for the pages you'd like to use when the pate is connected to the network and the home automation system.
+Put in `pages_online.jsonl` the main configuration for the pages you'd like to use when the plate is connected to the network and the home automation system.
 See integrations examples corresponding to the home automation system you have.

 !!! note
      If you use Home Assistant and opt to store the `pages.jsonl` file on the server, which will be loaded on start of Home Assistant, it will also be reloaded on plate becoming online.
 Don't put `run /pages_online.jsonl` in the script and don't need `pages_online.jsonl` either on the plate.